jnozzi/cocoadev.com/markdown/LocalizationTips.md

 ----

-If you're using General/XCode 3.0 (3.1?) and cannot find 'nibtool', it's because it now is called 'ibtool'.
+If you're using XCode 3.0 (3.1?) and cannot find 'nibtool', it's because it now is called 'ibtool'.
 /Aderstedt